JesseTG/awesome-qt/README.md

 Each entry is followed by a standout list of articles, talks, or other resources.

 - [Planet Qt](https://planet.qt.io) - Official aggregation of first-party and third-party Qt-related blogs.
-- [ICS](https://www.ics.com/blog) - A Qt-centric software consulting firm with a really neat blog.
+- [ICS](https://www.ics.com/blog) - Qt-centric software consulting firm with a really neat blog.
 Specializes in graphics applications.
   - Qt Tips and Tricks [[1](https://www.ics.com/blog/qt-tips-and-tricks-part-1), [2](https://www.ics.com/blog/qt-tips-and-tricks-part-2)] - Odds and ends that might be nice to keep in your back pocket.
   - [Mastering Qt File Selectors](https://www.ics.com/blog/mastering-qt-file-selectors) - Sometimes you need different variations of the same asset, but you won't know which ones to load until runtime.
 This class will decide for you.
-  - Some Lesser Known Qt Tools and Commands [[1](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-1), [2](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-2), [3](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-3), [4](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-4), [5](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-5)] - If you explore uncharted territory, you might find treasure.
+  - Some Lesser Known Qt Tools and Commands [[1](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-1), [2](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-2), [3](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-3), [4](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-4), [5](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-5)] - You don't find hidden gems by staying on the beaten path.
   - [Using Self-Signed Certificates in Qt Code](https://www.ics.com/blog/using-self-signed-certificates-qt-code) - Trust nobody.
   - [Integrating C++ with QML](https://www.ics.com/blog/integrating-c-qml) - Talk to your scripting language.
 That's what it's there for.
   - Qt and OpenGL: Loading a 3D Model with Open Asset Import Library (Assimp) [[1](https://www.ics.com/blog/qt-and-opengl-loading-3d-model-open-asset-import-library-assimp), [2](https://www.ics.com/blog/qt-and-opengl-loading-3d-model-open-asset-import-library-assimp-part-2)] - Assimp supports a lot of different model types; these articles will help you support all of them.